 Meredith Waga-Perez, Belle Fleur

 Meredith Waga-Perez began her career as a fashion designer after graduating from Parsons School of Design in New York.
 Having honed her aesthetic sensibilities in the Haute Couture world of the fashion industry, her love of texture, color, and composition reflect the romantic, classically modern aesthetic upon which the Belle Fleur brand is built.
 Belle Fleur’s distinctive style is refined, abundant and luxurious.

 Her passion for all things floral has been validated by an impressive following that includes celebrities, fashion designers and socialites.
 Together with her business partner and mother, Marilyn, Belle Fleur has blossomed in to one of Manhattan’s most influential and sought-after floral and event design firms.

 In 2006, Meredith launched Belle Fleur Home, a sumptuous collection of floral inspired home fragrance products.
 Glowing reviews for her scented candles have rapidly propelled the collection to the forefront of the luxury home fragrance market.

 Juan M. Villanueva, owner of Villanueva Designs, is a second-generation florist from South Texas, who for the past 10 years has successfully served Manhattan and its surrounding areas, as the city’s best kept floral design secret.

 Having studied fine arts at the prestigious School of the Art Institute of Chicago, Juan and his company bring an experienced artistic touch to all their projects.
-They specialize in private client, trade shows & corporate galas but are equally known for their indoor/outdoor urban gardens.
+They specialize in private clients, trade shows & corporate galas, but are equally known for their indoor/outdoor urban gardens.
 On his journey, he has had the privilege of working with A-list celebrities, titans of industry, world-renowned interior designers, premier fashion houses & amazing humanitarian organizations.
 Juan teaches select workshops for FlowerSchool New York.